max-yip/MTRX2700_Group3_ThursAM_Final_Assignment/README.md

 </details>

 ## Acknowledgements
-Code from MTRX2700-2025 was used and refactored in this assignment.
+Code from MTRX2700-2025 was used and refactored, and code from ThursAM_Group6_CLab was used in this assignment.